bubble2k16/snes9x_3ds/readme.md

 1. Graphic modes 0 - 5, 7.
 2. Save states of up to 4 slots
-3. Cheats - place your .CHT with the same filename in the same folder as your ROM.
-For example, if your ROM name is MyGame.smc, then your cheat file should be named MyGame.CHT.
+3. Cheats - place your .CHT/.CHX (text format) with the same filename in the same folder as your ROM.
+For example, if your ROM name is MyGame.smc, then your cheat file should be named MyGame.CHT or MyGame.CHX
 4. Currently uses CSND for audio.
 So your entry point to home-brew must be able to use CSND.
 If you can play BlargSNES with sound, you should be able to play Snes9X_3DS with sound.
 5. Frame skipping.
 6. Stretch to full screen / 4:3 ratio